 Nothing like a good hot chili to beat the cold of the wilderness.
 These campfire recipes will make sure your tummy is happy even outside the comfort of your home.
-What takes this chili to a whole new level is adding corn chips.
+Adding corn chips will take this chili recipe to a whole new level so don’t forget to pack a bag.
 The crunch will add great texture to your gooey cheese and soft macaroni.

 2. Campfire Quesadillas

 You can say a lot of Tex-Mex food are also campfire foods.
 Outdoor and mobile cooking are signature of the traditional wild west meals.
 Quesadillas are beloved cowboy treats and now one of the favorite campfire recipes.
 Always include tortillas, cheese, chicken meat, spices, and seasonings when going on camping.